Click on the question to see the answer.

 Nashville, TN 37242

-14. Do I need to attach my federal return income return to my individual income tax return?
+14. Do I need to attach my federal return income return to my Hall income tax return?

 No. If additional information is needed to complete an examination of your state income return, it will be requested by the department.
 However, copies of your federal income tax return are rarely needed.